flatironinstitute/nemos/docs/developers_notes/02-base_class.md

 !!!
 Note
     We've intentionally omitted the `get_metadata_routing` method.
 Given its current experimental status and its lack of relevance to the `GLM` class, this method was excluded.
 Should future needs arise around parameter routing, consider directly inheriting from `sklearn.BaseEstimator`.
 More information can be found [here](https://scikit-learn.org/stable/metadata_routing.html#metadata-routing).

-### The Public Method `get_params`
+### Public methods

-The `get_params` method retrieves parameters set during model instance initialization.
+- **`get_params`**: The `get_params` method retrieves parameters set during model instance initialization.
 Opting for a deep inspection allows the method to assess nested object parameters, resulting in a comprehensive parameter dictionary.

-### The Public Method `set_params`

-The `set_params` method offers a mechanism to adjust or set an estimator's parameters.
+- **`set_params`**: The `set_params` method offers a mechanism to adjust or set an estimator's parameters.
 It's versatile, accommodating both individual estimators and more complex nested structures like pipelines.
 Feeding an unrecognized parameter will raise a `ValueError`.

 ## The Abstract Class `model_base._BaseRegressor`